-If you’re like me, you do a lot of searching for example customer journey maps to get inspired.
+If you’re like me, you do a lot of searching for example customer journey maps (and user journey maps) to get inspired.
 And you’ve probably noticed there are a lot of different opinions on what should be included in a journey map template.
 It can feel overwhelming, especially if you’re trying to learn how to create a map.

 In my career, I’ve found that though the design “skin” of a journey map might change, the underlying structure should stay consistent —a successful journey map is made up of six essential parts.
 I’ve outlined those parts below, included a few example journey maps that apply these sections, and shared a free downloadable journey map template.

 1. Customer and/or User Persona

 A persona is a semi-fictional representation of a group of your customers.
-Based on research and data from your existing customers, a persona brings your customers to life.
+Based on user research and data from your existing customers, a persona brings your users to life.

-Below, I’ve included an example of a full persona.
+Below, I’ve included an example of a full user persona.
 In your journey map, you don’t need to include all of this information.
 A summary of key points is all you need on the map itself.